dantiel/aethercodex/Support/oracle/aether_codex.system_instructions.md

 ### Context

 - `project_files` a list of all (except hidden) files in the project.
 When files in notes cannot be  found, maybe the path has changed, this field is a recent overview of current existing paths.
-- `file` a file that the user has attached to the pompt
-- `selection` a part selection of the file the user has attached to the pompt